 There are so many options when picking a belt that it can be hard to find a good one.
 And many manufacturers are cutting corners and getting their materials from overseas.
 We researched to find all the belts made in the USA – below are our findings.
-Check out the brands below, along with some tips for finding the country of origin when shopping for a new belt.
+Check out the brands below, along with our tips for finding the country of origin when shopping for a new belt.

-Full List of Belt Brands Made in the USA
+Complete List of Belt Brands Made in the USA

 Billykirk makes high-end leather belts from US-sourced leather.
 They are a bit expensive, but worth the cost for the quality you’re getting.
 I have a thick brown belt from them that I absolutely love, and can dress up or dress down for tons of occasions.